IMPORTANT NOTE. Due to coronavirus outbreak the May conference IS CANCELLED. We plan to held it tentatively on November 16-20, 2020.

 21st Hilbert problem for Fuchsian linear differential systems, belongs to the untimely passed in 2003 Andrey Bolibrukh, a prominent mathematician and a wonderful person.

 Our conference is dedicated to the memory of Andrey Bolibrukh and timed to the seventieth anniversary of his birth.

 The main scope of the conference is a review of recent developments in the analytic theory

 of differential and difference equations.
-Below one can find the list of currently confirmed speakers.
+Below one can find the preliminary list of speakers.

 Dragović Vladimir, University of Texas at Dallas, USA